ashiqur0202/Statistics/README.md

-# Statistics for Data Scienc
+# Statistics for Data Science

 The basic statistical things to see first from a data set are: